aws-samples/address-enrichment-and-caching-using-stepfunctions/README.md

 Deleted successfully
 ```
 ### Method 2:
-Alternatively, you can delete the AWS CloudFormation Stack by going to you AWS Console.
+Alternatively, you can delete the AWS CloudFormation Stack by logging in to your AWS Console and navigating to [AWS CloudFormation](https://aws.amazon.com/cloudformation/) service.
+Then select **Stacks**.
+After selecting the Stack you want to delete, click on **Delete** button on top right.

-or you can go to the AWS CloudFormation console to delete the stack: